 Note all communication

 Jot down everything important you hear regarding a patient's health during conversations with family members, doctors and other nurses.
 This will ensure all available information on the patient has been charted.
-Always designate communication with quotation marks.
+Always designate communication with quotation marks as this makes your notes as clear as possible.

 Write as often as you can